 But Delphi is best known as the home of the god Apollo and his prophesying priestess, the Pythia.
 Pilgrims from throughout the ancient world visited the sanctuary to receive Apollo’s wisdom and guidance in a ritual which took an entire day and was only performed a few times a year.

 There’s a calmness here, looking down the world.
-The ruins spill over the slope of Mount Parnassos, and all around you are panoramic views of the mountains.
 The valley below is covered in ancient, gnarled olive groves sloping down to the Gulf of Corinth.
 When you’re here, it’s easy to believe you’re in the centre of the world.

 Visiting Delphi now is a very different experience, but some of that same excitement and anticipation remains.
 If you visit early in the morning, before the tour buses arrive, you can be almost alone with the ruins and savour the sense of peace that imbues this ancient space.

 Later in the day, Delphi will be busy with tourists and tour groups - it is one of the most famous Greek ruins after all.
 In many ways, that must reflect what the sanctuary would have been like in ancient times - bustling with pilgrims and visitors from many different places.